InstRO/InstRO/readme.md

 ### Filenames

-Filenames are generally mixed case.
-That means a file starts with an uppercase letter and then uses cammel case.
+Filenames are generally mixed case: A file starts with an uppercase letter and then uses cammel case, e.g, PassFactory.h.
-For example PassFactory.h

 A file should be named like the class it contains.
 In general, we pursue a one-class-per-file policy, unless there is a very good reason for not following this guideline.

 ### Code style